Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Related Work

 \parabf{Automated test generation}.
-Automated test generation is a widely used technique to spot software defects with automatically generated tests. \emph{Black-box} test generation such as fuzz testing~\cite{miller1990empirical,csmith,jsfunfuzz,holler2012fuzzing} feeds random test inputs (\eg random bytes) to the system under test (SUT), without looking into its source code.
-Traditional black-box techniques can mainly be categorized into generation-based~\cite{csmith, holler2012fuzzing, jsfunfuzz} and mutation-based~\cite{winterer2020unusual, cha2015symfuzz, oehlert2005violating} ones.
-While generation-based techniques aim to directly generate test inputs from scratch, mutation-based techniques apply systematic mutation changes on seed inputs to generate more diverse tests.
-As a fundamental limitation of ``blindness'', black-box methods may hardly produce well-designed test-cases to exhaustively explore deep code paths. \emph{White-box} approaches provide better-quality test-cases by analyzing the source code of SUT.
+Automated test generation is a widely used for finding software bugs with automatically generated tests. \emph{Black-box} test generation such as fuzz testing~\cite{miller1990empirical} feeds random inputs (\eg random bytes) to the system under test (SUT), without knowing its source code.
+Traditional black-box techniques can mainly be categorized into generation-based~\cite{csmith, holler2012fuzzing, jsfunfuzz} and mutation-based~\cite{winterer2020unusual, cha2015symfuzz, oehlert2005violating} ones. \emph{White-box} approaches provide better-quality test-cases by analyzing the source code of SUT.
 For instance, symbolic execution~\cite{king1976symbolic,cadar2008klee} breaks the coverage plateaus by solving symbolic path constraints to generate tests targeting deep paths.
-Because constraint solving is costly, both algorithmic (\eg concolic testing~\cite{majumdar2007hybrid,sen2005cute}) and implementation (\eg compilation~\cite{poeplau2020symbolic}) solutions have been proposed to alleviate the scalability issue.
-As a mid-point of black- and white-box testing, coverage-guided fuzzing~\cite{afl,libfuzz} (\ie grey-box) uses the coverage information of SUT as feedback to adjust the input generation and mutation.
-Unfortunately, traditional white-, black- and grey-box methods are inapplicable to generating semantically meaningful inputs for arbitrary problems programmed in a dynamic-type language.
-To address this, we propose a mixed approach to use \chatgpt to inspect the \gt implementation (\ie white-box) for initializing interesting seed inputs, based on which type-aware mutation (\ie black-box) can efficiently scale the test inputs to a large amount.
+As a mid-point, coverage-guided fuzzing~\cite{afl,libfuzz} (\ie grey-box) uses the coverage information of SUT as feedback to adjust the input generation and mutation.
+The discussed traditional methods are inapplicable to generating semantically meaningful inputs for arbitrary problems programmed in a dynamically-typed language.
+We address this by using \chatgpt to inspect the \gt (\ie white-box) for initializing interesting seeds, based on which type-aware mutation (\ie black-box) scales the test inputs to a large amount.